dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 <ul>
 *  Sprinters have more strategic value in the context of a team.
 Sprinters tend to perform better when competing in multiple events, and thus tend to yield more points in team competitions.
 This means that coaches correctly allocating sprinters to the optimal events can yield more benefits to the team.
 *  Sprint events are less strategic.
-Most sprinting events do not have time for  many events to occur that require conscious decision-making, so in-race strategic metrics will not likely lead to significant changes in the race outcome.
+Most sprinting events do not have time for many mid-race events to occur that require conscious decision-making, so in-race strategic metrics will not likely lead to significant changes in the race outcome.
 *  The act of sprinting/hurdling is more technical than distance events.
 The sprint events require more tactical expertise such as coming out of blocks, maintaining sprinting form throughout the race, proper hurdle form, and dipping at the finish line.
 Based on the importance of these technical skills, sprinters and sprint coaches could benefit by having more technical metrics to evaluate their performances.
 </ul>

 Based on these qualities, we will be focusing more on technical metrics than strategic metrics for sprinting/hurdles.

 ##### Distance and Hurdle-based Splits
-Sprinters can benefit from splits.
+Sprinters can benefit from splits too.
 Even in 100m races, splits can be beneficial for sprinters learning where they are slow, and where they are fast.
 The more splits that are measured, the more fluctuations that can be identified throughout a race.

 The most significant splits for hurdle events would be hurdle-based splits.
 A hurdle-based split would be where a split is measured at every hurdle.
 Hurdle-based splits would break hurdle events into the segments of the race between hurdles.
-The slpits could let hurdlers and hurdle coaches evaluate
+The slpits could let hurdlers and hurdle coaches evaluate when and how much hurdler's speed is effected by each hurdle in a given race.

 ##### Reaction Time
 The reaction time has started to be measured by the IAAF.
 The reaction time is the time it takes for a sprinter to exit their blocks.
 The reaction is considered a major factor indicator regarding the relative and absolute performance of sprinters.